 - receiving and keying in a code sent by SMS message to a mobile

-- keying in a code from an authenticator app such as Google Authenticator, Microsoft Authenticator and Authly.
+- keying in a code from an authenticator app such as Google Authenticator, Microsoft Authenticator or Authly.

 By successfully completing this quick extra step, the user is confirming that it is genuinely them and not someone who has fraudulently obtained their login credentials.
 The process also acts as an alert to the real user if a fraudulent login attempt takes place.